-Maranatha has been working in Cuba to renovate Seventh-day Adventist churches since the 1990s.
+Maranatha has been working in Cuba to build and renovate Seventh-day Adventist churches since the 1990s.
 Political circumstances make work in Cuba complicated, and projects can take years to get off the ground and completed.
-But Maranatha has been successful in renovating dozens of churches in Cuba and even building an Adventist seminary.
+But Maranatha has been successful in building or remodeling more than 200 churches all over the island, and even building an Adventist seminary.

 Population: 11 million

 In 2022, Maranatha Volunteers International started working in the Dominican Republic to provide urgently-needed churches in this Caribbean country.
 The commitment is in response to a request from the Seventh-day Adventist Church in southeastern Dominican Republic.